Site Title

 The Expo site is 960 hectares, so it was important to have focal points attracting visitors into the UK garden.
 We used a planted union jack living wall on the Pavilion and a large central walk in fountain area which has been enjoyed by children splashing about in the heat!

 The garden included a ‘Wildwood’ area designed to be evocative of a British woodland, providing shade and a space to rest and recharge.
-Betula pendula trees were underplanted with ferns and woodland flowering plants including Digitalis and Lamprocapnos
+Betula pendula trees were underplanted with ferns and woodland flowering plants including Digitalis and Lamprocapnos.

 The ‘Botanicals’ planter showcased how plants are used in food and drink.
 Juniper cones and Iris germanica root are both used to make UK gin, jelly from the Malus fruit, herbs such as Salvia and Hyssop, scented edible Monarda, Rosa and Lavandula flowers.